bernardpeh/practical-symfony-3/manuscript/Chapter_1.md

   yaml:lint                            Lints a file and outputs encountered errors
 ```

-Wow, that is a lot but don't worry, you will get used to the important ones after finishing this book.
+Wow, that is a lot but don't worry, you will get used to the important ones after finishing the book.

 ## Selling Your Soul to the Demon

-Many people use a [web framework](http://symfony.com/why-use-a-framework) to create internet applications nowadays.
-A framework speeds up web development by giving you automation tools to create commonly used features like user management system, form creation, admin dashboard, menus...etc.
+Many people use [web frameworks](http://symfony.com/why-use-a-framework) to create internet applications nowadays.
+A framework speeds up web development by giving you automation tools to create commonly used features like user management system, forms, pages, menus...etc.
 This means that you can create these features easily without knowing how they work.
-This is like buying a car without knowing how the car works.
+It is like buying a car without knowing how the car works.
 This is all good until if you want to customise the inner components or repair it.
 You could get someone to customise the car (hire a developer) or DIY.

 If you are a developer, there is value in learning how to built a CMS with Symfony.
 While building the CMS, you learn how to configure and customise all the bundles to make them work together.
 As the builder, you will know where to start troubleshooting when things go wrong.